 (iii) A maximum speed symbol ≤ K.

 2.56.
-Pressure Index ("PSI’)” is a code identifying the inflation pressure for the dimension measurement (section 3.20.5.1.) and for the load/speed endurance test (section 3.16) which may be used during testing of tyres as shown in Annex 4;

-The inflation pressure for the dimension measurement and for the load/speed endurance test shall may be indicated directly in kilopascals, replacing the Pressure index ("PSI ”).l
+“Reference Test Inflation Pressure” applicable for LT/C tyres means the minimum cold inflation pressure for the maximum load rating of the tyre in single application.

 2.57.
-"Radial ply tyre" means a pneumatic tyre structure in which the ply cords that extend to the beads are laid at substantially 90° to the centreline of the tread, the carcass being restrained by circumferential belts of 2 or more layers of substantially inextensible cord material;
+"Radial ply tyre" means a tyre structure in which the ply cords that extend to the beads are laid at substantially 90° to the centreline of the tread, the carcass being restrained by circumferential belts of 2 or more layers of substantially inextensible cord material;

 2.58.
 "Rim" means that part of the wheel forming the support for the tyre and on which the tyre beads are seated;